luigifreda/slamplay/README.md

 ## Back-end

-Some notes about the back-end frameworks.
+A couple of notes about some of the available back-end frameworks.

 ### GTSAM examples